donnaware/ZBC---The-Zero-Board-Computer/readme.txt

 (www.terasic.com) boards and the FPGA code is based heavily on the ZET computer (http://zet.aluzina.org) which runs on the Terasic DE1.

-For more details, read the areticl "ZBC RevD.pdf" posted under the subdirectory "design".
+For more details, read the article "ZBC RevD.pdf" posted under the subdirectory "design".